 Microsoft can best meet its responsibility to respect human rights through our work in five key areas:

-Our policies and practices on government demands: Our commitment to the rule of law requires us to comply with local law where we do business.
-When we face requirements from governments to provide user data or remove content, we respect and protect privacy rights and freedom of expression by verifying whether the government demands are valid, binding and otherwise comply with the rule of law.
-We also assess whether the local law is consistent with international law and international human rights norms.
+Our policies and practices on government demands: Our commitment to the rule of law carries with it the legal obligation to comply with applicable local law.
+When we face requests from governments to provide user data or remove content, we work to respect the human rights to privacy and freedom of expression by assessing whether the government requests are valid, legally binding, compliant with applicable law, and consistent with international law and international human rights norms.